naibarn/SmartSpec/.smartspec/workflows/smartspec_verify_tasks_progress_strict.md

 - treat checkboxes as **non-authoritative** (they are not evidence)
 - verify each task via **explicit evidence hooks** (`code|test|ui|docs`)
-- produce auditable reports under `.spec/reports/verify-tasks-progress/**`
+- produce an auditable report under `.spec/reports/verify-tasks-progress/**`
 - never modify `tasks.md` (checkbox updates are handled by `/smartspec_sync_tasks_checkboxes`)

 It is **safe-by-default** and performs **reports-only** writes.